renaissance-publishing/renaissance/content/chapters/35-module-monastery.md

 ## The Monastery

 The monastery is where the bulk of the adventure takes place.
-It's where all the clues to the mystery reside—as well as the monster!
+It's where all the clues to the mystery reside — as well as the monster!

 ### Location: The Monastery